humblelad/Project-Gulliver/README.md

 ## How you can help?

-If you find sites violating Google TOC and still have adSense enabled, issues a pull request to site.txt with a screenshot of the running ad.
+If you find sites violating Google TOC and still have adSense enabled, issues a pull request to site.md with a screenshot of the running ad.
 A moderator will review it,  approve and then report the violation to Google Support  Team.

 We will hold frequent review to ensure if the site has been stripped off from the AdSense program.
-If so, the site will be moved onto banned.txt .
+If so, the site will be moved onto banned.md .

 ## Calling out:
 Programmers for building automated tools.
-Bloggers who believe in success of genuine	content creators.
+Bloggers who believe in success of genuine content creators and help find Ad fraud sites .
 Security researchers to detect and find sites employing Google ads in malicious ways.